We may earn commissions on purchases. (Info)

 However, the real test of a VPN service goes beyond its looks.
 So, I took a deep dive and tested every feature of the VPN service.
 This review of CyberGhost also includes external tests to gauge the VPN’s speed and privacy protection.

-Overall, I’m impressed by this VPN’s pricing, security, streaming, and extra features.
-That said, CyberGhost needs to work on a few areas.
-I was slightly disappointed with how much performance dropped as the distance to the server increased.
+Overall, I’m impressed with this VPN’s pricing, security, streaming capabilities, and additional features.
+That said, CyberGhost needs improvement in certain areas.
+I was slightly disappointed with the drop in performance as the distance to the server increased.
 However, considering its price, CyberGhost stands near the top of the VPN leaderboard.

 Get CyberGhost